qiao-xin/Scripts_for_GB/compute_pearson_r/README.md

 The duplicate gene pairs identified from different plants are available on [PlantDGD]().

 Here, we only estimated ***r*** values between expression profiles of tandem gene pairs in *A. thaliana*.
-Also, you can include other types of duplicate gene pairs (e.g. WGD, PD, TRD) in the current directory.
+Also, you can include other types of duplicate gene pairs (e.g. WGD, PD, TRD) in current directory.

 ## Running